nchenderson/elements-nonpar-stat/docs/05-permutation.md

 ### Example 3: Differences in Quantiles

-* Permutation tests are especially useful in problems where working out the null distribution is difficult, or when certain approximations of the null distributions are hard to justify.
+* Permutation tests are especially useful in problems where **working out the null distribution is difficult**, or when certain approximations of the null distributions are hard to justify.

-* An example of this occurrs if you want to compare medians, or more generally, compare quantiles between two groups.
+* An example of this occurrs if you want to compare medians, or more generally, **compare quantiles** between two groups.

 * The difference-in-quantiles statistic would be defined as
 \begin{equation}